Corporate Responsibility

 Green Travel Scheme

-Encouraging employees to commute using eco-friendly modes of transportation is a key initiative at ETL, aimed at decreasing traffic congestion caused by single-occupancy vehicles.
+Encouraging employees to commute using eco-friendly modes of transportation is a key initiative at ETL, aimed at decreasing emissions and traffic congestion caused by single-occupancy vehicles.
 The Green Travel Scheme, initiated in 2022, promotes active travel, car sharing and the use of public transportation.
-Various programs and incentives are in place to facilitate this shift, including reward opportunities for participants.
+A cycle scheme, bike racks, changing facilities, car share spaces and rewards for clocking up Green Travel journeys are in place to support this initiative.
+Read more in our Green Travel Report.

 Waste Management